punishthecode/My-Todo/README.md

 ## Steps

 - Create an Auth0 account and set up an application.
-- Create an Auth0 account and set up an application.
 - Create an auth0-config.ts file in the project root and add the following:

 ```auth0-config.ts